SirGnip/ClipDashboard/README.md

 - x double click to receive item
 - x two store modes:
     - x by append and by replace (what does this look like with multiselect?)
-    - x separete buttons? right click button to change mode? checkbox somehwere? toggle in Settings menu item?)
+    - x separate buttons? right click button to change mode? checkbox somehwere? toggle in Settings menu item?)
 - x delete selected
 - x add menus
     - x file